-As it mentioned above, the calibration of the HYCAL was performed with low intensity tagged photon beam of selected energies ($E{\gamma}=0.5-5.5~{\rm GeV}$) irradiating the centers of each detector module while the calorimeter was on the transporter configuration.
-Then, a tagged photon beam was scanned across the boundary with 2 mm step size to get a data for the position and energy resolutions for the both type of detectors as well as for the transition region between them.
+As mentioned above, the calibration of the HYCAL was performed with a low intensity tagged photon beam of selected energies ($E{\gamma} = 0.5 - 5.5 \text{ GeV}$), irradiating the centers of each detector module while the calorimeter was in the transporter configuration.
+Then, a tagged photon beam was scanned across the boundary with 2 mm step size to get data for the position and energy resolutions for the both type of detectors, as well as for the transition region between them.